Donald Trump’s DNA, not deposition sought in defamation suit

 As for a DNA sample, Habba said: “None has been demanded.”

-Kaplan, though, said the DNA sample had been requested after the case was first filed in state court and the demand still exists after it was moved to federal court.
+Kaplan, though, said the DNA sample had been requested after the case was first filed in state court, and the demand still exists after it was moved to federal court.

+She said she would be “more than perfectly happy” to wait to interview Trump at trial, which she estimated could occur in as little as six months, after some near-term legal obstacles are cleared.

 The Associated Press generally does not identify people alleging sexual assault, but Carroll has consented to being named in the media.